 An emergency protective order is issued by a judge at the request of a law enforcement officer where there is a danger of domestic violence, child abuse, abduction or elder abuse.
 Usually the law enforcement officer has been called out to a person's residence for a disturbance.
 If the officer feels an emergency protective order is necessary, then the officer will contact the court to speak to a judicial officer.

 If an emergency protective order is issued, the protective order is only temporary (up to seven calendar days).
-If you need an order that will protect you longer, you must come to the William R. Ridgeway Family Relations Courthouse at 3341 Power Inn Road from 8:30 a.m. to 4:00 p.m. to file an application for a restraining order.
+If you need an order that will protect you longer, you must come to the William R. Ridgeway Family Relations Courthouse at 3341 Power Inn Road from 8:30 a.m. to 4:00 p.m. to file an application for a Domestic Violence or Elder or Dependent Adult Abuse restraining order.
 The filing counter is open from 8:30 a.m. to 4:00 p.m., Monday through Friday, excluding court holidays.
-You will need to request a service ticket number from the staff at the Reception Booth before 3:00 p.m., so please plan to arrive early.
+You will need to request a service ticket number from the staff at Reception before 3:00 p.m., so please plan to arrive early.